hunterjohnson11/SurveySuite/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Rsurveytools is to ...
+The purpose of Rsurveytools is to add a crosstab function that works for multiple survey and demographic questions at the same time.

 ## Installation

-You can install the development version of Rsurveytools like so:
+You can install the development version of Rsurveytools using the remotes package.

 ``` r
 remotes::install_github("hunterjohnson11/Rsurveytools")